oflynned/Mongoize-ORM/README.md

 // hey presto you now have an instance with an abstract method to implement
-// with a strong interface type class Animal extends BaseDocument<IAnimal, AnimalSchema> {
+// with a strong interface type class Animal extends BaseDocument<AnimalType, AnimalSchema> {
   joiSchema(): AnimalSchema {
     return new AnimalSchema();
   }